balena-io-modules/mahler/README.md

 	},
 });

-// Start the agent.
-Set it to keep retrying to reach the goal and waiting
-// 60 seconds goal check and retrying if nothing changes agent.start({ maxRetries: 0, retryTimeout: 60 });

-// We can modify the goal after the agent has started.
+// We can modify the target after the agent has started.
 In this case we are adding a new network, which
-// will cause the agent to re-calculate the plan to include the `addNetwork` task. agent.goal({
+// will cause the agent to re-calculate the plan to include the `addNetwork` task.
+We need to await it as this
+// will stop the plan runner (and wait for the stop) before restarting it with the new target await agent.target({
 	connected: true,
 	knownNetworks: {
 		home1: { ssid: 'My Home', psk: '' },